Miranics/first_flutter_project/README.md

 # First Flutter Project – Hello World + Name

-This app displays a greeting (Hello World - Your Name) and today’s date.
+This app displays a greeting (Hello World ) and my name.
 It is tailored for an assignment that requires running on an Android emulator or physical device (web not allowed).

 ## Quick Run
 ```